There’s a lot that goes into the “perfect Amazon product listing”.

 Additionally, think about whether or not your target audience would use emojis themselves.
 In listings we’ve done for Amazon Germany, we refrain from using emojis as they are a more serious country and would find the use of them unprofessional.

-Here is a good example of how this product uses emojis before their bullet points:
+Here is a good example of how Brave uses emojis before their bullet points:

 As you can see, the use of emojis here fits well with the brand and its packaging.
 It shows the company is fun and creative.
 Plus, every emoji fits well with each title creating a smooth experience.